Alex North – Spartacus (1960)

 The first of a trilogy.
 Too much to explain, except that this is animalistic, almost folky music, with contemporary modernist composition techniques always in the background.
 Full of humour, originality and spike.

 Ennio Morricone – For a Few Dollars More (1965)

 An extraordinary 12-note modernist score, teasing with menace.

 John Barry – The IPCRESS File (1965)

 Mesmerising music as our hero almost loses his mind from the incongruous, painful intrusions of the world around him.
-The cimbalom points hard to the East.
+The cimbalom takes us through the iron curtain.

 Ennio Morricone – The Good, the Bad & the Ugly (1966)

 A 12-note score preceded by an extraordinary, musique concrète title sequence.
 Only at the very end is there relief as the score transitions to tonality.
 Fantastically-imaginative music.